 And then there is the personality and abilities of the child.
 What does your child want?
 It is a cop-out to completely disregard or dismiss anything he or she expresses because there may be a disability and you “know best”.
 Countless times we have heard of people with SWS who confound the experts.

-Parents have the final, moral and legal responsibility, but it is a constant tug of war for parents between what is available, what is appropriate, what if best.
+Parents have the final, moral, and legal responsibility, but it is a constant tug of war for parents between what is available, what is appropriate, and what if best.
 But always remember that there are other parents who have been down that same road.
 That is why there is strength in learning all the possibilities.

-This is where your intuitive parent comes in to play.
+This is where your intuitive parent comes into play.
 You know y our child best.
 Trust your decisions- not to make it ironbound and never deviate, but to use your plan to guide you to other possibilities.

 Prepared for the Sturge-Weber Foundation; By Wendy Roffers on behalf of Jason Roffers